sinlab-semester-2012/purplehaze/README.md

 Projecting light through fog is one interesting way to play with the concept of barriers and frontiers.
-Using a camera, a projector and theatrical fog, we will reflect on new kinds of human-wall interaction, as well as on their meanings and implications.
-We will hope to do so through three main activities, each exploring different aspects of structure interaction: the taming of a dynamic Bézier curve (collaborative task), a playful maze escape (individual task), and a lighthearted fight based on halos of light (confrontative task).
+Using a camera, a projector and theatrical fog, we want to reflect on new kinds of human-wall interaction, as well as on their meanings and implications.
+We try to do so through three main activities, each exploring different aspects of structure interaction: the taming of a dynamic Bézier curve (collaborative task), a playful maze escape (individual task), and a lighthearted fight based on halos of light (confrontative task), with a major focus on the first one.

 You might be interested in the following presentation videos:
 - Mid-semester presentation: http://www.youtube.com/watch?v=iN0YAy5bFpE